Are you a High Tibial Osteotomy Candidate?

 - Less than 15 degrees of fixed varus or 12 degrees of fixed valgus deformity.

 - Patient should have minimum of 90 degree of flexion.

-The success rates at 10 yrs following Osteotomy are produced when there have been an over correction of the Varus Deformity by 3 to 10 degrees.
+The success rates at 10 years following High Tibial Osteotomy Surgery are produced when there have been an over correction of the Varus Deformity by 3 to 10 degrees.
 Progressive Osteoarthritis seems to be the reason for the deterioration of functional outcomes.

 Factors associated with late failures of High Tibial Osteotomy:

 Older age at the time of the surgery